Week 25 of pregnancy

 Week 26 of pregnancy

-At 26 weeks your unborn baby is around 36cm long.
-This is like the length of a scallion.
+At 26 weeks your baby is around 36cm long.
+This is like the length of a spring onion (scallion).
 Their lungs are producing an important substance called surfactant.
-This is essential.
 It allows the air sacs of their lungs to expand and deflate during breathing.

 Their brain, lungs and digestive system are in place.
 But they are still developing.